pomerium/pomerium/docs/docs/client.md

 ![A new connection to an SSH gateway](./img/desktop/new-ssh-connection.png)

+#### Destination Url

-- **Destination Url**: Matches the [From](/enterprise/reference/manage.md#from) value of the route. <!-- Protocols never, ports always -->
+Matches the [From](/enterprise/reference/manage.md#from) value of the route. <!-- Protocols never, ports always -->

+#### Disable TLS Verification

-- **Disable TLS Verification**: Allows untrusted certificates from the Pomerium gateway
+Allows untrusted certificates from the Pomerium gateway

+#### Local Address

+(optional)

-- **Local Address** (optional): The local address and port number from which to access the service locally.
+The local address and port number from which to access the service locally.
 If left blank, the client will choose a random port to listen to on the loopback address. <!-- Only ever port? -->

 In most cases, you only need to specify the port (ex: `:2222`), and the client will listen on all available local addresses.

+#### Alternate Pomerium Url

+(optional)

-- **Alternate Pomerium Url** (optional): The proxy address, needed if the Destination URL isn't publicly resolvable, either from DNS or a local `hosts` entry.
+The Pomerium proxy service address.
+This is required if the **Destination URL** can't be resolved from DNS or a local `hosts` entry, or if the proxy service uses a non-standard port.

+#### CA File Path or CA File Text

+(optional)

-- **CA File Path** or **CA File Text** (optional): If your Pomerium proxy is using a certificate signed by a Certificate Authority (**CA**) in your system's trusted key store, provide the CA certificate here.
+If your Pomerium proxy is using a certificate signed by a Certificate Authority (**CA**) that's not in your system's trusted key store, provide the CA certificate here.
 Alternately, you can toggle **Disable TLS Verification**.

 ::::
 :::: tab Pomerium CLI